modCAM/workflows/README.md

 A release should be created on 'main' after the CI tests pass.

+## check-version.yml

+Developers should not touch the VERSION file!
+It is automatically updated by a workflow when a branch is merged into 'main'.

+This workflow checks for changes made to the VERSION file.
+It should block changes made by the developer, but it should let changes pass if they were merged in from 'main'.

 ## Workflows

 Developer pushes to pull request branch --> build-and-test.yml